 As predicted, Jones got the start Thursday and put together his best statistical performance thanks to sheer volume of snaps.
-While Jones finished his preseason with more interceptions (3) than touchdowns (0), it seems likely the Chargers will opt to keep Jones on the 53-man roster, as Philip Rivers and Kellen Clemens both transition into the twilight of their careers.
-Either way, it appears Jones has beaten out Mike Bercovici for the No. 3 QB role, as he played sparingly all preseason, finishing Thursday with two interceptions across six attempts.
+While Jones finished his preseason with more interceptions (3) than touchdowns (0), it seems likely the Chargers will opt to keep him on the 53-man roster, as Philip Rivers and Kellen Clemens both transition into the twilight of their careers.
+Either way, it appears Jones has beaten out Mike Bercovici for the No. 3 QB role, considering the latter played sparingly during the preseason and finished with two interceptions across six attempts Thursday.

 Jones may be in line to start Thursday's preseason game against the 49ers, Dan Woike of the San Diego Union-Tribune reports.